caktus/django-sticky-uploads/docs/start.rst

     pip install django-sticky-uploads

-and have an existing projet using a compatible version of Django and Python.
+and have an existing project using a compatible version of Django and Python.

 Necessary Settings